ZviRosenfeld/GeneticAlgorithmEngine/README.md

 ## Ready-Made Components

-Components are ready-made implementations of commonly used genetic components (such as CrossoverManagers, MutationManagers and chromosomes).
+GeneticAlgorithmEngine includes a library of ready-made implementations of commonly used genetic components (such as CrossoverManagers, MutationManagers and chromosomes).

 ### Chromosomes